LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 Thx **Gdude**, I hope you got all of that.

 **Gdude**: Yep, more or less, thank you.
+(Real-time notes by **Gdude**: Yes and no, as always.
+Not directly, not first-party, don't think there's anything we really want from this, however, we would like to expand Mixin quite a bit.
+The Mixin frontend is quite comfortable to use for most people, they're used to it and we're like to keep that ing eg, we want to be able to target lambdas by callsite (rather than by name), should be easier and more intuitive

+In terms of things that aren't Mixin/AQ - eg interface injection, which we get for free with CHASM - it's completely unnecessary, it's something that you might want but we already have it for free
+Also, **Kroppeb** has been doing some black magic regarding making some method calls automatically asynchronous; no idea what it's about but it sounds fun.
+The whole point of CHASM isn't that we provide every possible interface - it's more that anyone can add what they need to it.)

 **CheaterCodes**: I think in the meantime we can answer the next question, because the answer is almost the same as last week.
-So I'm just going to take it. **Octal** asks, "Are there any plans for Kotlin on quilt?
+So I'm just going to take it. **Octal** asks, "Are there any plans for Kotlin on Quilt?
 (I already know the answer to this, but others might not)"
 It's been a discussion since the last meeting essentially again.
 I think the short answer to that is yes, there are plans.
 We just don't know exactly how they'll look yet.
 We want Kotlin as first-class support somewhere in Quilt.
 We're just not sure where.
 We're not sure if it's going to be in QSL, or if it's going to be a separate ~~lang~~ team, or like a separate Kotlin team.
 Just uncertain.

 **Glitch**: It's pretty much just a matter that nobody has gone down and written down all of the advantages and disadvantages for both yet.
 Like I think that's pretty much where we are.
 Like somebody just needs to write a proposal and say why.